Mr J Blaber

 (Please see the curriculum map below for more detail)

-As of the week commencing the 25th February, outdoor PE sessions will take place on a Monday.
+As of the week commencing the 25th February, PE sessions will take place on a Monday and a Tuesday.
 Children will need to bring their full PE kit, including appropriate clothing for adverse weather conditions.

 School Council Reps: